drfloob/literate-garbanzo/README.md

 I wanted to persist the windowed cluster data in a way that would allow many clients to subscribe and view the stream of clusters in an efficient way, currently at about 8 frames per second.
-RethinkDB was designed well for this task.
+[RethinkDB][rethink] was designed well for this task.
 I created a cluster of three RethinkDB nodes with three partitions and two replications, to distribute the load, and provide some durability.
 I also installed RethinkDB Proxies